 Window treatments are a quick fix for homeowners looking to regulate sunlight.
 Heavy drapes keep sunlight out during the hotter parts of the day, and you can install shutters as exterior window treatments.

 There are more advanced solutions, too.
 Rolling shutters give you privacy and cooler interiors, and you can operate them from inside the house.
-They also block out all light, though, which you may not want if you only need to reduce the heat.
+However, they also block out all light, which you may not want if you only need to reduce the heat.
 Retractable awnings also work well, though you may choose a slatted version to preserve outside visibility.

 Do you prefer plenty of sunlight?
-Try window treatments such as shading or window films.
-Window films are often treated with special dyes that reflect sunlight away from your home.
-You may also decide to scrap the entire pane and install new glass.
+Try reflective window films that reflect sunlight away from your home.
+You may also decide to scrap the entire pane and install new ENERGY STAR-rated windows.
 Consider high-performance window glazing to improve your home’s energy efficiency.
-And low-emissivity windows use a metallic oxide coating to reduce the heat entering your home, allowing you to keep the curtains pulled back without working up a sweat.
+And low-emissivity (low-E) windows use a metallic oxide coating to reduce the heat entering your home, allowing you to keep the curtains pulled back without working up a sweat.

 Install Attic Ventilation

 The attic is a prime spot for warmth to gather.
 Insulating and ventilating this space can decrease the warm air buildup and help you control temperatures in your home.